The Brilliant Club for schools

 The Scholars Programme

-- The programme finishes with another university trip, where pupils are given a tour of the campus, meet with outreach staff, receive feedback on their assignments and then attend a graduation ceremony.
+- The programme finishes with a Graduation Event at another university, where pupils are given a tour of the campus, meet with outreach staff, and attend a graduation ceremony.
+Typically these are held on Saturdays, allowing parents and carers to join.

-We are flexible to the needs of schools, but our programmes typically take place at the following times:
+Our programmes take place at the following times:

 Researchers in Schools